 This is because binoculars are precession tools that are complex to design and manufacture and require a high level of technical knowledge.
 With good eyeglasses against any visual impairment, nobody is surprised that they cost several hundred dollars.
 And that for only two lenses in a wireframe.
 While binoculars can have 10 or more lenses installed, plus prisms.

 Also, the internet is full of binoculars review sites promoting cheap binoculars.
 Reading through some of them, you doubt whether the person ever held binoculars in their hand or understands the fundamentals of optics.

 Ok, back to binoculars that are useful for hikes and day tours.
 I don’t want to dive too deep into the technology and laws of optics.
-In the Know-How Category, I have posted articles about the workings of binoculars in an easy-to-understand way.
+I have posted easy-to-understand articles about how binoculars work in the Know-How Category.
 If you are interested, there may be something you can learn from there to help you understand what really matters in binoculars.
 Then it is easier to find hiking binoculars that also suit your personal needs.